4NG3L2003/4NG3L2003/README.md

 - :school: I am  `Angel Fabricio` from [Technological University of Peru(UTP)](https://www.utp.edu.pe/).
 - :trophy:
 - :technologist: I love using Software as a solution for every `Problem`.
-🧑‍💻 I love to use Software as a solution for every Problem.
-💻 I am a programmer who likes to work in a team , learn every day something new and always look to the future but always with one foot in the present.
+- :computer: I am a programmer who `likes to work in a team, learn every day something new and always look to the future but always with one foot in the present.`
-🧑‍🎓 I am currently in the 6th cycle of my degree in Systems Engineering and Computer Science.
+- :student: I am currently in the `6th` cycle of my degree in `Systems Engineering and Computer Science`.
-🤓 Always learning new things.
+- :nerd_face: Always `learning new things`.
-🤔 I am currently open to a new job opportunity, this is .
+- :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1e6LrDAR-muiZXoD84iLzXUXVycNSzUGU/view?usp=drive_link).

-Translated with DeepL.com (free version)
 <br>